 - Rough coat

-In later stages, more serious symptoms such as bleeding gums and weak blood vessels may be present.
+In later stages, more serious symptoms such as bleeding gums and weak blood vessels can be present.
 If left untreated, the symptoms can progress to the point where the animal is unable to move and eventually will die.

 Treating Scurvy